apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 	    }
 	}

 `@PostConstruct` methods in a super class will be invoked first.
+If a `@PostConstruct` method exists in a subclass with the same name as in the parent class, only the subclass method will be invoked.
+This is the case regardless of the scope of either method.

 Since Sling Models Implementation 1.4.6, `@PostConstruct` methods may return a `false` boolean value in which case the model creation will fail without logging any exception
 (a message will be logged at the `DEBUG` level).